Pattern: Simplicity 2215, Cynthia Rowley for Simplicity, View A

 Size: 6

-I did it!
-My first completed Make a Garment a Month challenge for the month of May!
+Make a Garment a Month challenge for the month of May!
 And posted before the end of this lovely month too.

 I spent quite a bit of time looking at the fabric, figuring out how I wanted to cut the fabric to get a nice effect with the dots.
 I chose to go with the sections with fewer more randomly spaced dots for the bodice pieces.
 I cut the front bodice pieces flat instead of with the fabric folded to have better control over the dots.
 For the two skirt pieces, I chose to use the multi-size dot sections.
 I think the effect is pretty fun.

-I bound all my exposed raw edges and used this tutorial from Paunnet's to enclose the waist seam beautifully with some bias tape.
+this tutorial from Paunnet's to enclose the waist seam beautifully with some bias tape.
 I hand sewed the top of the bias tape down so it would not show on the right side.The way the pattern is built, the bodice lining does not enclose the joined skirt and bodice seam and since this fabric starts to fray just by looking at it, I knew drastic measures were in order!
 Oddly enough, (my husband thought it was quite weird,) I find the inside of this dress to be almost as pretty as the right side.
 I almost wish it was completely reversible!

 I debated for a while about the buttons and after a fruitless trip to my favorite shop for buttons, I decided to make four 7/8" covered buttons.
 That way, they would match the fabric perfectly and would be there without detracting from the dots.
 I'm pretty happy about my choice and I'm so glad that my machine was cooperative for the buttonholes.
 They came out really well.

 Knowing that it can be a bit chilly here, I decided to knit myself a cardigan to go with the dress.
 I had envisioned this ensemble pretty early on and it worked beautifully into my yarn de-stashing, using up the three skeins of off-white Cascade Ultra-Pima I had.
 I love how the buttons bring back the color of the dress and the shape of the polka dots.
-You can see a dedicated blog post to the cardigan here.
+You can see a dedicated blog post to the cardigan

 I'm so thrilled with this dress and I adored working with this fabric.
 It was soft and almost squishy and it is so agreeable to wear.
 I'm hoping to make this dress again and the only change I think I might contemplate would be increasing coverage around the back shoulder area.
 I'm looking forward to wearing this for my baby boy's birthday party and I can't wait to make plans for the right-around-the-corner June challenge.